-- C4.150 A European standard specifying performance requirements for rigid reusable containers is in preparation.
-When adopted it will be published as BS EN 868 - 8. - C4.151 Container systems are constructed in a variety of materials and those from various manufacturers differ greatly in design, construction and mode of operation. - C4.152 The containers are constructed from impermeable materials.
+- C4.150 BS EN 868-8 specifies performance requirements for rigid re-usable containers. - C4.151 Container systems are constructed in a variety of materials and those from various manufacturers differ greatly in design, construction and mode of operation. - C4.152 The containers are constructed from impermeable materials.
 The joint between the lid and the base is sealed by means of a suitable gasket, which should be accessible for inspection and cleaning between uses. - C4.153 In order to permit the flow of gases (air and steam and, where applicable, sterilant gas) in and out of the container that is required by the sterilization process the containers are fitted with one or more sterilant ports. - C4.154 Two different operating principles are used for the sterilant ports, although both may be used in combination.
 The exchange of gases may be through a porous filter material or through a valve system.